Introduction

 1. Employee Data Management

-- Centralized Records: It maintains a single, accurate, and secure record for every employee,from hire to exit.
+- Centralised Records: It maintains a single, accurate, and secure record for every employee, from hire to exit.

-- Information Tracking: This includes personal details, job history, compensation rate, performance notes, training records, and organizational structure data.
+- Information Tracking: This includes personal details, job history, compensation rate, performance notes, training records, and organisational structure data.

 - Onboarding/Offboarding: Manages the process of integrating new hires (digital paperwork, system access) and ensuring a compliant exit process.